-As of 22 May 2023, according to the information disclosed on the webpage of the Spanish Securities Market Commission (Comisión Nacional de Mercado de Valores), the Issuer's largest shareholders were Blackrock Inc. (with a shareholding of 5.249%), Massachusetts Financial Services Company (5.090%) and Capital Research and Management Company (5.032%).
+As of 25 April 2025, according to the information disclosed on the webpage of the Spanish Securities Market Commission (Comisión Nacional de Mercado de Valores), the Issuer's largest shareholders were Massachusetts Financial Services Company (5.090 per cent.), Capital Research and Management Company (5.032 per cent.) and Blackrock Inc. (with a shareholding of 5.444 per cent.).